openhab/website/blog/2021-12-20-openhab-3-1-release.md

 ## Rule Engine Enhancements

 In the very early days of openHAB, the rules “DSL” was the only standard for writing custom rules.
 This Java-like scripting language is based on Xtend and is still used widely today due to its stability and powerful built-in functionality.
 Over time however,  the underlying rule infrastructure has matured allowing additional engines to coexist to provide a true polyglot scripting environment.
-OpenHAB 3.2 now ships with multiple rules engines including [Jruby](https://next.openhab.org/addons/automation/jruby/), [Jython](https://www.openhab.org/addons/automation/jythonscripting/), [Groovy](https://www.openhab.org/addons/automation/groovyscripting/), and a ES6 2021 compatible Javascript environment, [JS Scripting](https://www.openhab.org/addons/automation/jsscripting/).
+OpenHAB 3.2 ships with multiple rules engines including [Jruby](https://next.openhab.org/addons/automation/jruby/), [Jython](https://www.openhab.org/addons/automation/jythonscripting/), [Groovy](https://www.openhab.org/addons/automation/groovyscripting/), and a ES6 2021 compatible Javascript environment, [JS Scripting](https://www.openhab.org/addons/automation/jsscripting/).

 <p align="center"><img src="/uploads/2021-12-20-openhab-rule-engines.png"/></p>